Skip to main content

 0%

-Industry bars · share of stalled AI initiatives attributable to each cause, weighted across published AI-in-enterprise surveys 2024–25 · iWeb bars · AI-adjacent work shipped on commerce programmes 2024–26.
+Industry bars · share of stalled AI initiatives attributable to each cause, weighted across published AI-in-enterprise surveys 2024-25 · iWeb bars · AI-adjacent work shipped on commerce projects 2024-26.

 Accreditations & assurance